sdcondon/SwashbuckleDynamicLocalization/README.md

 ## Usage - Swagger UI localisation

-Instead of EnableSwaggerUi, you can invoke the EnabledLocalizedSwaggerUI extension method provided by this package.
+Instead of EnableSwaggerUi, you can invoke the EnableLocalizedSwaggerUI extension method provided by this package.
 Doing so will enable Swagger UI just as EnableSwaggerUi does, and have two additional effects:

  * A placeholder of %(TranslationScripts) in your index file will be resolved to script tags for the appropriate Swagger UI language scripts given the CurrentUICulture (as long as it is one for which Swagger UI language scripts exist - if not, no script tags will be added).
 Note that this package _does not_ provide an index file with this placeholder already in place.
 That's a TODO.
  * If you provide a ResourceManager argument to EnableLocalizedSwaggerUi, a lookup (again using the CurrentUICulture) will be performed for any other placeholders (%(...)) in your index file in case there's anything else you want to localise.